 Trenny had spent her day hiking along with several different groups of her classmates.
 At around 3:00 pm, she was with a couple of her friends when they decided to stop and rest for a moment, but Trenny decided she was going to keep walking the trail ahead of them.
 Keep in mind here that there are several groups of fellow students as well as other hikers in front of and behind her.
 One of the students said that she was around two hundred feet away from Trenny when she noticed that she stopped and bent over as if she were looking at something and then disappeared off to the right of the trail.
 One of the friends that she had been hiking with also said that she saw Trenny one second, and then looked away and when she looked back Trenny was gone.
 I think it’s important to note here that the trail Trenny was last seen on was reportedly steep with moderately sharp drop-offs.
 She went to the area where she’d last seen Trenny: “I checked the area where Trenny was last seen, no trail leading off, very rough small stream, brush, and trees, yelled but no answer..“

 At around 6 PM, she was reported missing to Park Rangers.
 A search began that evening but no headway was gained as the weather changed to rain, and then to fog.
 Helicopters were forced to wait until the fog cleared the following day before any aerial searches could begin.
 More and more people volunteered to search for Trenny over the following days.
 Rangers blocked drivers from taking the road to Clingman’s Dome while the search was underway to prevent unnecessary traffic.
 Searchers used around a half a dozen tracking dog teams, three of which alerted to her scent being at the intersection with the Appalachian Trail and then following it up to Clingman’s Dome.
 More alerted to her scent being along the side of the road about a mile and a half from Newfound Gap.
 Supposedly there was an open beer can and some cigarette butts found on the ground at the location the dogs indicated on, but no mention of whether they were thought to be ‘fresh’ so to speak.
 If you go to google maps and zoom in, you can easily follow the Appalachian Trail and see that it leads out to around the location that the dogs alerted to.
-I just can’t figure out why they wouldn’t have alerted to her scent being the entire length of the trail back to where it intersects with the trails around Clingman’s Dome if she had in fact managed to walk that entire distance.
+I just can’t figure out why they wouldn’t have alerted to her scent being the entire length of the trail back to where it intersects with the other trails near Clingman’s Dome…if she HAD in fact managed to walk the entire distance.
 I know her father had stated in an interview in 1982 that her family believes she was abducted.
-I’m just not sure how someone could forcibly remove her from that area without being seen by someone, given that there were other students and other hikers all over the place.
+I’m just not sure how someone could forcibly remove her from the area without being seen by someone.
+Especially since there were other students and hikers all over the place.

 She may have wandered off and gotten lost.
 The Appalachian Trail goes on for miles and miles, and it’s easy to get disoriented when you’re in the wilderness.
 Especially if you’re alone and scared.
 When I was growing up I frequented a local summer camp, and I remember one time we were hiking a pretty simple, well-marked trail and I still managed to take the wrong path.
 The only thing that stopped me from having a meltdown was the fact that there were several others along with me.
 Also, our divergence from the main trail was noticed within minutes and a few counselors came to retrieve us.
 So from personal experience, I know how easy it is to take a wrong turn.